prettier/prettier-vscode/README.md

 #### bracketSpacing (default: true)
 Controls the printing of spaces inside object literals

+#### jsxBracketSameLine (default: false)
+If true, puts the `>` of a multi-line jsx element at the end of the last line instead of being alone on the next line

 #### parser (default: 'babylon')
 Which parser to use.
 Valid options are 'flow' and 'babylon'